cboettig/labnotebook/content/_index.md

 ---

-Welcome to the research group of Carl Boettiger, Assistant Professor in the Department of [Environmental Science, Policy and Management](http://ourenvironment.berkeley.edu) at [UC Berkeley](http://www.berkeley.edu).
+Welcome to the research group of Carl Boettiger, Associate Professor in the Department of [Environmental Science, Policy and Management](http://ourenvironment.berkeley.edu) at [UC Berkeley](http://www.berkeley.edu).